Squalane

 Prisdtane is obtained from the liver oil of sharks and from whale ambergris.
 (See Squalene, Ambergris.)
 Used as a lubricant and anti-corrosive agent.
 In cosmetics.
 Alternatives: plant oils, synthetics.

-Squalane Vegan Alternative
+Sustainable Squalane Vegan Alternative

-Research has identified that squalene can be produced from olive, plants, algae, bacteria, and yeasts, some of which are cost-effective and can produce at least as much squalene as sharks.
+Research has identified that squalene can be produced from olive plants, algae, bacteria, and yeasts, some of which are cost-effective and can produce at least as much squalene as sharks.

-Squalane derived from sustainable sugarcane is a purer, vegan, more ethical, and more effective version than other forms of squalane.
+Squalane derived from sustainable sugarcane, is a purer, vegan, more ethical, and more effective version than other forms of squalane.

 • Check the label: make sure that their squalane is vegan by their packaging or ingredient list: Products containing vegan squalane often clearly state “plant-derived,” “olive-derived,” or “sugarcane-derived” squalane.